-ECESCON returns to Thessaloniki after four years!
-Combining its dynamic presence in the workplace, with the vitality that the number of students offer, is undoubtedly the ideal place for the congress’s 11th installment.
+ECESCON returns to Thessaloniki once again!
+Combining its dynamic presence in the workplace, with the vitality that the number of students offer, is undoubtedly the ideal place for the congress’s 12th installment.

 Thessaloniki is the second largest city in Greece, which is often referred to as the "co-capital" of the country.
 It is located in the heart of Macedonia and has been one of the most important urban, commercial and academic centers of the country for centuries.
 This is evidenced by the plethora of archaeological finds emerging in various parts of the city and blended harmoniously with modern buildings, giving a taste of the past to todays reality.